 Board of Advisors

-- Nicole Civita directs the Food Recovery Project, a special initiative of the University of Arkansas’s Agricultural and Food Law LL.M. program.
+Nicole Civita directs the Food Recovery Project, a special initiative of the University of Arkansas’s Agricultural and Food Law LL.M. program.
 The Food Recovery Project aims to reduce food waste by producing informational resources regarding the legal aspects of food recovery.
 She also on the faculty of Sterling College, where she serves as the Assistant Director of the Rian Fried Center for Sustainable Agriculture & Food Systems.
-Professor Civita’s scholarship focuses on alternative, sustainable, and place-based agri-food systems and food justice.
+Professor Civita’s scholarship focuses on alternative, sustainable, and place-based agri-food systems, food conservation, and food justice.

-- Robert Egger is the Founder of L.A.
+Robert Egger is the Founder of L.A.
 Kitchen, a social enterprise driven nonprofit that recycles fruits and produce, trains people for jobs and produces healthy meals.
 Prior to this, Robert founded and led the DC Central Kitchen, which provides meals from donated food and job training programs for the unemployed.
-Since opening in 1989, the Kitchen has given 1,000 individuals full time employment and produced more than 25 million meals.
+Since opening in 1989, the Kitchen has given 1,500 individuals full time employment and produced more than 30 million meals.
 Egger also founded the Campus Kitchens Project, which is the only other national program doing student-led food recovery on college campuses.

-- Jim Larson is the Program Development Director at the Food Donation Connection, one of the largest and oldest food recovery programs in America.
-Annually, the Food Donation Connection donates over 35 million pounds of surplus prepared food, providing meals to those in need while benefiting donors through tax return savings.
+Jim Larson is the Program Development Director at the Food Donation Connection, one of the largest and oldest food recovery programs in America.
+Annually, the Food Donation Connection coordinates the donation of over 40 million pounds of surplus prepared food, providing meals to those in need while benefiting donors through tax return savings.

-- Gary Oppenheimer is a CNN Hero and the Founder and Executive Director of AmpleHarvest.org, which helps gardeners reduce food waste by connecting them with more than 7,500 food pantries in all 50 states, making them for the first time, capable of receiving the growers excess bounty.
+Gary Oppenheimer is a CNN Hero, World Food Prize Nominee and the Founder and Executive Director of AmpleHarvest.org, which helps 42 million home/community gardeners reduce food waste by connecting them with more than 7,500 food pantries in all 50 states, making them for the first time, capable of receiving the growers excess bounty.

-- Brian Turner is the Senior Manager of Food Safety Information Services for Sodexo covering North America.
-Brian has over 27 years of experience in food safety, public health and food security.
-This includes management experience in regulatory, food service and food processing as well as time with the National Restaurant Association Educational Foundation.
+Brian Turner is the Regional Director of Safety Support for Sodexo covering North America.
+Brian has over 28 years of experience in food safety, public health and food security.
+This includes management experience in regulatory, grocery, food service and food processing as well as time with the National Restaurant Association Educational Foundation.